VelvetToroyashi/Silk/README.md

 - If you're already using Silk, you may need to do any or all of the following to ensure that you have everything you need to run the latest and greatest!

 #### Update your PostgeSQL database to the latest migration
-1. If you have `dotnet ef` command line tools installed, you can run the following command in the root folder of Silk to apply the latest migration
+1. If you have `dotnet ef` command line tools installed, you can run the following command in the root folder of Silk to apply the latest migration.
    - ```
      dotnet ef database update -s Silk.Core -p Silk.Core.Data --verbose
      ```
    - You can install the `dotnet ef` command line tool by following this document [Entity Framework Core Tools CLI](https://docs.microsoft.com/en-us/ef/core/cli/dotnet)

-2. If you're using Visual Studio you can the `Package Manager Console`. **Note**: Make sure in the tool window, to change the `Default project` to `src\Silk.Core.Data`.
+2. If you're using Visual Studio, you can use the `Package Manager Console`. **Note**: Make sure in the tool window, to change the `Default project` to `src\Silk.Core.Data`.
 Then execute the following command:
    - ```
      Update-Database
      ```